-Normandy is a pilgrimage site for travelers interested in WWII or history in general.
-It is incredible to think that an important chapter in the history of Canada, the United States, and the United Kingdom, the chapter that shaped Western Europe as we know it today, actually happened in France.
-We are talking about the D-Day, one of the most momentous events in modern history that led to the liberation of Western Europe from the Germans.
+the coast of Normandy is a pilgrimage site for people interested in WW2 sites or history in general.
+It is incredible to think that the chapter that shaped Western Europe as we know it today happened in Normandy, France.
+We are talking about the Landing on the beaches of Normandy and the battles that followed, one of the most momentous chapters in modern history that led to the liberation of Western Europe from the Germans.

-Today travelers in Paris can visit some of the historical sites related to the D-day in Normandy on a day trip.
-It is a long day, physically (and sometimes) emotionally exhausting.
-But this is a very part of our story and it is important to keep it alive in our memories so it will be never repeated.
+People visiting the French region of Normandy can still see some of the historical sites related to the D-day in Normandy on a day or multi-day trip.
+This is a trip sometimes emotionally exhausting but it is important to keep this chapter of our history alive in our memories so it will be never repeated.

-The Normandy landing operations was the largest seaborne invasion in history.
-The invasion took place on the beaches of Normandy, France, on Tuesday 6 June 1944 by the Allies.
-The operation (codenamed Operation Neptune and also known as D-Day) meant the beginning of the liberation of German-occupied France (and later Europe) from Nazi control and laid the foundations of the Allied victory on the Western Front.
+The Normandy Landing operations was the largest seaborne invasion in history.
+The invasion took place on the beaches of Normandy on Tuesday 6 June 1944 by the Allies.
+The operation, known as D-Day, was the beginning of the liberation of German-occupied France (and later Europe) from Nazi control and laid the foundations of the Allied victory on the Western Front.

 Your task will not be an easy one.
 Your enemy is well trained, well equipped and battle-hardened.
 He will fight savagely.
 But this is the year 1944!
 The tide has turned!
 The freemen of the world are marching together to victory!
 I have full confidence in your courage, devotion to duty and skill in battle.

-It took the Allies some time to reach their objectives.
-The 5 beaches were not all connected until 12 June and the city of Caen, for example, was not captured until 12 July.
-Casualties were very high, especially on the Allies side, and there were also many civil casualties and towns and cities heavily destroyed.
+After many losses from both sides, the 5 beaches were all taken and connected on June 12.
+Casualties were very high, and towns and cities were heavily destroyed.
 This was the price to pay in Normandy for our freedom.

 Museums, memorials, and war cemeteries in Normandy France propose visitors a glimpse of this terrible chapter in our history.
-There’s a big job of documentation and memory behind so we all can remember.
+There’s a big job of documentation and memory behind so we don’t forget.

 Caen Memorial Museum